erickbytes/divbull/divbull.com/content/blog/Selling-Investments-to-Buy-a-House.md

 **Confidence Ranking My Portfolio**

-Second, I made a confidence ranking of all the "liquid" assets I'm holding in my brokerage account and cryptocurrencies.
+Second, I made a confidence ranking of all the liquid assets I'm holding in my brokerage account and cryptocurrencies.
 This simply means a list of each asset in a single column.
 Then in a 2nd column, assigning a number starting with 1,2,3 for my highest conviction 3 holdings for example, continuing to assign a number until all assets are ranked.
 In a third new column, list each corresponding asset's current market value.